Ishasharma21/Indian-Restaurants/README.md

 # Indian-Restaurants
-This powerbi projects is regarding perfomance of indian restaurants over the country.
+This powerbi project is regarding perfomance of indian restaurants all over the country.